The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Dynamical applications: non-compact surfaces

-where $\gamma$ denotes a prime closed geodesic of length $\ell(\gamma)$, as before in~\eqref{zeta:def}.
+where the product is taken over all prime closed geodesics~$\gamma$ and $\ell(\gamma)$ is the length; as before in~\eqref{zeta:def}.
 Note that in the case of infinite area surfaces the closed geodesics are contained in the {\it recurrent} part of the flow.
-The infinite product on the right han side of~\eqref{zetaInf:def} converges for $\Re(s)>\delta$ as is easily seen using Theorem~\ref{infiniteasymp} and defines an analytic function.
+The infinite product on the right hand side of~\eqref{zetaInf:def} converges for $\Re(s)>\delta$ as is easily seen using Theorem~\ref{infiniteasymp} and defines an analytic function.

-To proceed we need to replace $C^0(X)$ by a smaller Banach space upon which the transfer operator has good spectral estimates.
+To proceed we again replace $C^0(X)$ by a smaller Banach space upon which the transfer operator has good spectral estimates (e.g. H\"older, $C^1$, $C^k$, $C^\omega$, the smaller space the better the results).